 Paying off credit card debt first is often the best strategy because credit cards have higher interest rates than other debts.
 Of all your credit cards, the one with the highest interest rate usually gets priority on repayment because it's costing the most money.

 Use your debt list to prioritize and rank your debts in the order you want to pay them off.
 You can also choose to pay off the debt with the lowest balance first.
+This might cost a little more in the long run, but knocking off small debts first can build confidence.

 You can only pay as much on your debt as you can afford.
 When you have limited funds for repaying debt, focus on keeping your other accounts in good standing.
 Don’t sacrifice your positive accounts for those that have already affected your credit.
 Instead, pay those past due accounts when you can afford to do it.